-Growing indigenous companies is one of the key objectives of the Nigerian content law; the law, among other things, is intended to ensure that Nigerians play strong roles in various businesses and the industry space, including oil and gas.
-Indigenous companies understand the terrain better; we are very hungry to make our mark and are very keen to keep pace with technology developments, applications, and deployments in developing and growing local capacity.
-Indigenous companies want to demonstrate that with the experience Nigerian contractors have gained from working with IOCs, they will continue to drive the development of divested oil and gas assets to global standards, including capacity development at younger ones.
+Growing indigenous companies is one of the key objectives of the Nigerian content law,; the law among other things is intended to ensure that Nigerians play strongly in various businesses and industry space, including oil and gas.
+Indigenous Companies understand the terrain better, we are very hungry to make our mark and are very keen to keep pace with technology developments, applications and deployments in developing and growing local capacity.
+Indigenous companies want to demonstrate that with the experience Nigerian Contractors and Nigerians (in these Indigenous companies) have gained from working with IOCs, they will continue to drive the development of the divested oil and gas assets to global standards, including capacity development of younger ones.

 Do you believe in the “end of easy oil" notion and what is your vision on renewable energies in Nigeria?

 While many talk about the end of the oil era, I am one of those who think differently.
 Africa will still be dependent on oil and gas for many years to come.
-We do not have a stable power supply or adequate road infrastructure, so how will we be able to drive electric cars?
+We do not have a stable power supply or adequate road infrastructure, how will we be able to drive electric cars?.
 Europe only holds a certain portion of the world's population; our population is increasing and many countries will still depend on fuel and gas for a long time.
 There are targets for fossil fuel to disappear from the roads, but in Africa there will be a gap of many years to fill.
-Outside of Lagos, we do not even have good roads and I don't know how electric cars will fair on those roads, even if we had an adequate power supply.
+Outside of Lagos, we do not even have good roads and I don't know how electric cars will fair on those roads; even if we had adequate power supply, it will take some time.
 Though the other types of energy will eat into the percentage of oil-driven cars with time, I believe that a larger proportion of the energy mix will still be oil and gas.

 What is your vision for putting an end to Nigeria's reliance on imported finished products?